 MIPI M-PHY® is a physical layer interface designed for the latest generation of flash memory-based storage and for other high-bandwidth applications that require fast communications channels.
 Its versatility offers engineers a range of configuration choices to connect components in a broad range of markets, including advanced 5G smartphones, wearables, PCs and even larger systems, such as automobiles.

-The specification targets applications that have a particular need for low pin count, lane scalability and power efficiency.
-Key applications include connecting cameras, audio, storage, RF and providing chip-to-chip inter-processor (IPC) communications.
+The specification, which uses a differential signaling with an embedded clock, is optimized for applications that have a particular need for high data rates, low pin counts, lane scalability and power efficiency.
+Key applications include connecting flash memory-based storage, cameras and RF subsystems, and for providing chip-to-chip inter-processor communications (IPC).

 MIPI M-PHY is developed by the MIPI PHY Working Group.
 The specification is available only to MIPI Alliance members.
 For information about joining MIPI alliance, seeJoin MIPI.

 MIPI M-PHY has been adopted into multiple MIPI and external specifications over its long lifetime (v1.0 originally released in 2011), but today it's best known as the physical layer for UniPro, and together the two specifications have been incorporated into multiple versions of JEDEC UFS.
 Over the last decade, MIPI and JEDEC have enjoyed a close working relationship to share requirements and align development efforts to continue innovating UFS for the benefit of the greater storage ecosystem.